 Print out the preferred medication list and take it with you when visiting your doctor.
-Ask your doctor to authorize a generic substitute whenever a generic is available.
-You will save money using generics since they typically have the lowest copayment.
-When there is more than one brand name medication available for your medical condition, it is suggested that you ask your physician to prescribe a medication in a lower brand Tier.
+Ask your doctor to authorize a generic substitute whenever a generic is available and appropriate.
+You are more likely to save money using generics since they typically have the lowest copayment.
+When there is more than one brand name medication available and appropriate for your medical condition, it is suggested that you ask your physician to prescribe a medication in a lower brand Tier.